 Choose the Brooks Lodge for its unique and unmatched access for watching brown bears fish for sockeye salmon in Katmai National Park.

 The beautiful main lodge boasts a spectacular view of aquamarine Naknek Lake.
 Its large circular fireplace is popular for evening relaxing and reminiscing about the day’s adventures.
 Brooks Lodge has seen continuous upgrading and is only a short walk from Brooks Falls and world-class bear viewing.

 Hearty Alaskan fare is served three times a day buffet style in the dining area of the main lodge.
 Cocktails are available for purchase at the lodge bar each afternoon and evening.

 Activities at Brooks Lodge

 The world-famous bear viewing at Brooks Falls is only a short walk from Brooks Lodge.
 As many as 50 bears live along the mile-and-a-half-long Brooks River during the salmon season.
-Many visitors see bears within minutes of arrival and many more from the nearby bear-viewing platform.
+Many visitors see bears within minutes of arrival and many more from the nearby bear-viewing platform (get a glimpse now by watching the Brooks Falls webcam).
 All visitors are instructed by the National Park Service on how to conduct themselves in bear country.